RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/index.md

 ## Definition

-The transformers which can be modelled using *Roseau Load Flow* are of three different types: single phase, split phase and three-phase transformers.
+The transformers which can be modelled using *Roseau Load Flow* are of three different types: single phase, center-tapped and three-phase transformers.
 To describe their behaviour, the following parameters are required:
 * $U_{1,\mathrm{nom.}}$: the phase-to-phase nominal voltage of the high voltages side (in V).
 This parameter is noted `uhv` in the code.
 * $U_{2,\mathrm{nom.}}$: the phase-to-phase nominal voltage of the low voltages side (in V).
 This parameter is noted